Skip to main content

 The Utility Bill That Made a Grown Man Cry

-Last August, a customer in Frisco called me about his electric bill.
-Not his HVAC system - his electric bill.
-When he opened it, he actually started crying.
+Last August, a customer in Frisco called me.
+Not about his AC.
+About his electric bill.

 Spring Energy Optimization Strategies (March-May)